wp-plugins/hacklog-remote-attachment/readme.txt

 = 1.1.0 =
 handle image file in the later(in HOOK wp_generate_attachment_metadata) for compatibility with watermark plugins removed the scheduled hook,now delete the orig image file just after uploaded.

+= 1.1.1 =
+fixed a bug,when uploading a non-image file the image upload handler will handle the non-image file.